 Employer: The University of Minnesota, College of Food, Agriculture, and Natural Sciences

-I graduated from UWRF in 2014 with a degree in Geology and minors in Soil Science and Hydrogeology.
-Currently, I am a second year Masters student at the University of Minnesota in the Water Resources Science program with an emphasis on surface water.
+I graduated from UWRF in 2014 with a degree in geology and minors in soil science and hydrogeology.
+Currently, I am a second year master's student at the University of Minnesota in the water resources science program with an emphasis on surface water.

-At the U of M, my main focus is applying the use of anion-exchange resin to remove nitrates from agricultural tile drainage in southern Minnesota.
+At the U of MN, my main focus is applying the use of anion-exchange resin to remove nitrates from agricultural tile drainage in southern Minnesota.
 I also work closely with the effects of climate change, increased precipitation, and land use land cover (LULC) on nitrogen loads in Iowa Rivers.
 What I love most about my current position is that I am still in an environment where education comes first.
 I really enjoy learning and the fact that I get to do every day is a wonderful experience.
 Another beneficial outcome of being in grad school is the opportunity to work with people from all types of backgrounds.
 I am continuously collaborating with people in different departments who are filled with innovative ideas.

 During my time at UWRF, I was incredibly fortunate to have Dr. Holly Dolliver as my adviser.
 I originally wanted to pursue a career in art history but after taking Dr. Dolliver's Intro to Geology course I became especially interested in the subject, specifically groundwater.
 After declaring my major in Geology I focused my studies primarily on hydrogeology and soil physics, knowing I wanted to pursue a career in water quality and water transport.
 I was able to tailor most of my classes to fit well with my desired field of study.
 I worked on multiple research projects while at UWRF as an intern and as a Summer Scholar and was lucky enough to present that research at the Students of Agronomy, Soil, and Environmental Sciences (SASES) International meeting in Long Beach, CA. I also held a summer internship in Utah at a copper mine working as a hydrogeology intern.
 These involvements were extremely beneficial to my career development.
 I gained a lot experience in research, field work, group collaborations, and real-life work environments.